Frequently Asked Questions

 Q. I have published a book or a chapter in an edited volume with Vernon Press.
 What is your policy about derivative journal articles?
 Can I post the text of my book in my university's internal repository?

 A. We are generally flexible about reusability subject to terms and conditions (also mentioned in your contract).
-For more information see section on Personal Archiving in our dedicated Resources for Authors page.
+For more information see section on Self Archiving in our dedicated Resources for Authors page.

 Q. I would like to quote a passage / reuse an image from a Vernon Press book.
 The quotation will appear in another scholarly (peer reviewed) publication.
 How do I request permission?